OpenAPI tool

 If you prefer to follow the code-first approach, you can convert your Ballerina service APIs into human-readable or machine-readable documents such as OpenAPI documents by using the Ballerina to OpenAPI CLI Tool as follows.

-Export the Ballerina service to an OpenAPI Specification 3.0.0 definition.
+Export the Ballerina service to an OpenAPI contract 3.0.0 definition.
 For the export to work properly, the input Ballerina service should be defined using the basic service and resource-level HTTP annotations.

 Copy